Violence is an act that includes any threatening statements, gestures to an individual or others or any form of physical aggression.

 - The Supervisor/Manager shall review the complaint and consider whether an informal resolution to the complaint is possible.

-- The Supervisor/Manager must report the incident through the UBC Central Accident Incident Reporting System (UBC CAIRS).
+- The Supervisor/Manager must report the incident through the UBC Centralized Accident Incident Reporting System (UBC CAIRS).

 - A Supervisor/Manager who receives a complaint of Workplace Violence which appears to be capable of resolution informally shall use reasonable efforts to assist the Complainant in effecting informal resolution within ten days of receiving the complaint.